-Royalty-Free Music primarily refers to a type of music license that allows the buyer to pay the corresponding license only once and use the music for as long as desired in a single final product.
+Royalty-Free Music primarily refers to a type of music license that allows the buyer to pay the corresponding license only once and use the music for as long as desired in a single final product or video.

 Music under Public Domain

-If you want to know more about it, visit our article about Public Domain.
+If you want to know more about it, visit our in-depth article about Public Domain.